ExpressionEngine/ExpressionEngine-User-Guide/source/fieldtypes/relationships.rst

 Grid Compatibility
 ^^^^^^^^^^^^^^^^^^

 The Relationships field can be used as a :doc:`Grid field<grid>` column.
-Currently it is not possible to get the parents of a relationship field that is inside of a Grid field.
-You can also not use Relationships inside of a Grid field that does not store Channel data.
+You cannot use Relationships inside of a Grid field that does not store Channel data.

 Showing the contents of a grid field in a related child, sibling or parent entry is fully supported.